CarlDownsOracle/oci-auditing/README.md

 &nbsp;

 # <a name="installation_steps"></a>Installation steps for first time usage
-\* Download packaged single click executable `OCI_Auditing_Tool-vX.exe` from [releases](https://github.com/KsiriCreations/oci-auditing/releases)
+* Download one click executable `OCI_Auditing_Tool-vX.exe` from [RELEASES](https://github.com/KsiriCreations/oci-auditing/releases)

-\* Place exe file in your preferred directory, and under `configurations` folder place [tool.ini](https://github.com/KsiriCreations/oci-auditing/raw/master/configurations/tool.ini)
+    - Place exe file in your preferred directory
+    - On first run under `configurations` folder [`tool.ini`](https://github.com/KsiriCreations/oci-auditing/raw/master/configurations/tool.ini) a initial configuration will be automatically placed

-\* Configure tenancies authentication and if required optional configurations.
+* Configure tenancies authentication and if required optional configurations.
 \{[how to configure](#config) and [prerequisite](#prereq)\}

 <br />